ingram1107/zettel-notes/lit/@Meyer2005.md

 to either terminate or swallow the exceptions coming from its scope as the default behaviour.

-# Think carefully about copying behavior in resource-managing classes
+# Item 14: Think carefully about copying behavior in resource-managing classes

 There are several considerations on copying behaviour in resource-managing classes, which are prohibiting copy, reference counting (smart pointer with